Your organisation already owns SharePoint. Most aren’t using it properly.

 Content types, templates, and naming standards that guide people from the moment they create a document — reducing error at the source, not after the fact.

-Power Automate workflows for approvals, review cycles, notifications, and document routing — eliminating the manual follow-up that drains your team’s time.
+Power Automate workflows for approvals, review cycles, notifications, and document routing — removing the manual follow-up that drains your team’s time.

 Lifecycle management, retention policies, and classification frameworks aligned to your actual compliance obligations — not generic best-practice templates.